TuftsBCB/RegDiffusion/_sources/index.rst

 Citation
 --------
-Please consider cite our work if you found it useful for your work:
+Please consider cite our work if you found it useful for your work.